Magic Empire Global Limited An - GuruFocus.com

-The Offering is being conducted on a firm commitment basis.
-Network 1 Financial Securities, Inc. is acting as sole book runner and lead underwriter for the Offering.
+The Offering was conducted on a firm commitment basis.
+Network 1 Financial Securities, Inc. acted as sole book runner and lead underwriter for the Offering.

 A registration statement on Form F-1 relating to the Offering has been filed with the U.S. Securities and Exchange Commission (“SEC”) (File Number: 333-264575) and was declared effective by the SEC on August 4, 2022.
-The Offering is being made only by means of a final prospectus, forming a part of the registration statement.
-Copies of the prospectus relating to the Offering may be obtained, when available, from Network 1 Financial Securities, Inc., 2 Bridge Avenue, Suite 241, Red Bank, NJ 07701, Attention: Adam Pasholk by email at [email protected] or Karen (Huiyun) Mu, by email at [email protected], or by calling +1 (800)-886-7007.
+The Offering was made only by means of a final prospectus.
+A final prospectus relating to the Offering was filed with the SEC on August 5, 2022, which may be obtained from Network 1 Financial Securities, Inc., 2 Bridge Avenue, Suite 241, Red Bank, NJ 07701, Attention: Adam Pasholk by email at [email protected] or Karen (Huiyun) Mu, by email at [email protected], or by calling +1 (800)-886-7007.
 In addition, a copy of the final prospectus relating to the Offering may be obtained via the SEC's website at www.sec.gov.

 About Magic Empire Global Limited